24 Feb, 2025 Unity – when we’re pulled in too many different directions

 - Faith is most truly expressed in action – not only in our talk and prayer!

-- They are not us, and they cannot lead us.
+- They are not us, not here and cannot therefore lead us.
+At best they can share an idea.

-‘Submitting to one another in love’ then becomes the overarching principle.
+‘Submitting to one another in love’ is therefore an overarching principle.

 - We surrender ambition